British LGBT Awards

-The British LGBT Awards are a British award show that aim to "recognise individuals and organizations that display outstanding commitment to the LGBT community".
+The British LGBT Awards are a British award show that aim to "recognise individuals and organizations that display outstanding commitment to the LGBTQ community".

-The awards were founded in 2014 by Sarah Garrett MBE.
+The awards were founded in 2014 by Sarah Garrett.
 LGBT celebrities and straight allies are among the people that are recognised at the ceremony, held annually at the London Marriott Hotel County Hall in Westminster.

-2015

-The inaugural LGBT Awards were held on 24 April 2015.

-2016

-The 2016 awards were held on 13 May 2016.

-2017

-The 2017 awards were held on 12 May 2017.

-2018

-The 2018 ceremony was held on 11 May 2018.

-2019

-The 2019 ceremony was held on 17 May 2019.

 2020

 In 2020, the awards were delayed due to COVID-19 pandemic.
 Ultimately the ceremony were held virtually on 27 November 2020.

 2021

 In 2021, the awards returned to an in-person ceremony and were held on 27 August 2021.

+2023

+The 2023 awards were held on 23 June 2023.
+The awards were protested by queer climate activists, who sought to draw attention to the awards' sponsorship deals with Shell plc and BP, alongside financial institutions known to finance fossil fuel projects, including HSBC, Santander Bank and Macquarie Capital.
+Several nominees withdrew after activists raised concerns with them, alongside the planned MC, Sue Perkins.